 Wincott, Abigail and Griffin, Kathleen (2013) Interactivity beyond the Newsroom: a study of the interactive relationship in two BBC radio productions In: Gulyas, A. and Hammer, F., eds.
 Public service media in the digital age: international perspectives.
 Cambridge Scholars Publishing, Cambridge, UK, pp. 69-88.
 ISBN 1443853038

 Wincott, A. (under contract, for publication 2019) Growing Heritage: The politics of heritage vegetables, seeds and fruit.
 Routledge.

-Wincott, A. (revised and resubmitted) Treasure in the vault: Enclosure, profit and the revival of ‘heritage’ foods.
+Wincott, A. (2017) Treasure in the vault: Enclosure, profit and the revival of ‘heritage’ foods.
 International Journal of Cultural Studies.